i2b2/i2b2-docker/README.md

     7. repeat steps 1 and 2

 ## to use postgresql container
-    8. in step 2 cd to pg folder
+    8. in step 2 cd to i2b2-docker/pg folder

 For assistance email: support@i2b2clinical.org